theobald-software/theobald-software.github.io/content/_en/xtract-universal/logging.md

 progressstate: 5
 ---
 Xtract Universal logs all steps performed on a system in log files.
-The log files are stored in the product directory <br>
+The log files are stored in the installation directory `C:\Program Files\XtractUniversal\logs`.
-e.g.,: `C:\Program Files\XtractUniversal\logs`

-Different types of log files are created.
+The following log files are created:

 |Type | Name | Description | Location path |
 |:------ | :------ |:--- | :--- |